codekansas/codekansas.github.io/about.md

 > Why do people have to be this lonely?
 What's the point of it all?
 Millions of people in this world, all of them yearning, looking to others to satisfy them, yet isolating themselves.
 Why?
 Was the earth put here just to nourish human loneliness?<br />
 > Haruki Murakami, Sputnik Sweetheart

+> I saw my life branching out before me like the green fig tree in the story.
+From the tip of every branch, like a fat purple fig, a wonderful future beckoned and winked.
+One fig was a husband and a happy home and children, and another fig was a famous poet and another fig was a brilliant professor, and another fig was Ee Gee, the amazing editor, and another fig was Europe and Africa and South America, and another fig was Constantin and Socrates and Attila and a pack of other lovers with queer names and offbeat professions, and another fig was an Olympic lady crew champion, and beyond and above these figs were many more figs I couldn't quite make out.
+I saw myself sitting in the crotch of this fig tree, starving to death, just because I couldn't make up my mind which of the figs I would choose.
+I wanted each and every one of them, but choosing one meant losing all the rest, and, as I sat there, unable to decide, the figs began to wrinkle and go black, and, one by one, they plopped to the ground at my feet.<br />
+> Sylvia Plath, The Bell Jar

 > But who can say what's best?
 That's why you need to grab whatever chance you have of happiness where you find it, and not worry about other people too much.
 My experience tells me that we get no more than two or three such chances in a life time, and if we let them go, we regret it for the rest of our lives.<br />
 > Haruki Murakami, Norwegian Wood